Bioinformatics-Research-Network/skill-assessments/Genomic Variant Files/README.md

 ## Variant Call Format (VCF) files

-After reading about the VCF file format at the link above, we recommend spending some time looking through a VCF file to understand the various fields.
+Variant Call Format, or VCF, is a standardized text file format to represent variant calls including SNPs, indels, and structural variants.
+Please start by reading through the [VCF spec file](https://github.com/samtools/hts-specs/blob/master/VCFv4.3.pdf).

 In this module we will utilize a VCF file generated as part of the 1000 Genomes Project pilot analyses that can be obtained from this ftp site: `http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/pilot_data/release/2010_07/exon/snps/CEU.exon.2010_03.genotypes.vcf.gz`.
 Go ahead and download this file using `wget` or `curl` and spend some time looking through it.

 Due to their unique formatting, we recommend using tools specifically designed to work with genomic variant files instead of `sed/awk` or other default Linux commands.
 For this tutorial, we will use `tabix`, which is included in the [htslib](https://github.com/samtools/htslib) package and [bcftools](https://github.com/samtools/bcftools) to manipulate our VCF file.
 Go ahead and install these tools either from the linked repositories or by following [these](http://www.htslib.org/download/) instructions.